Photo by Innerbody Research

 Previously, BlueChew was the only one of the two companies to offer its ED medications as chewables, increasing their portability and convenience since you wouldn’t need a glass of water to take them.
 Hims has caught up in that effort and now offers its own line of chewable ED meds, though there are important differences between it and BlueChew’s.

 Between the two companies, Hims has slightly better ratings than BlueChew on Trustpilot and the Better Business Bureau (BBB) website.
-However, BlueChew’s ratings come from a somewhat smaller number of reviews (under 2,000 across both sites compared to more than 14,000 for Hims).
+However, BlueChew’s ratings come from a somewhat smaller number of reviews (under 2,000 across both sites compared to more than 15,000 for Hims).
 Much of this quantitative difference stems from the wide array of offerings Hims has and the fact that its BBB page is a combined page shared between Hims and its sister site, Hers.

 For Hims, most complaints revolve around confusing billing practices, unclear subscription parameters, and some treatments proving unsuccessful for users.
 For BlueChew, complaints seem to focus on occasional issues with efficacy and subscription cancellation.

 Our testing experiences with these companies have been very similar.
-We’ve had quick, easy consultations with Hims and BlueChew-affiliated physicians, and our subscriptions were always easy to manage and cancel.
+We’ve had quick, easy consultations with Hims- and BlueChew-affiliated physicians, and our subscriptions were always easy to manage and cancel.

 BlueChew and Hims are both outstanding choices for men seeking prescription treatment for ED, especially those who don’t want to risk the potential embarrassment of seeking such medications in person.
 Both companies offer legitimate prescriptions provided with discretion.

-Hims is also a good choice for men seeking treatment for other men’s health concerns, ranging from premature ejaculation and hair loss to skin care and herpes management.
+Hims is also a good choice for men seeking treatment for other health concerns, ranging from premature ejaculation and hair loss to skin care and herpes management.

-Because BlueChew and Hims both offer vardenafil and chewable versions of three prominent PDE5 inhibitors, they also make sense as options for men who’ve tried traditional Viagra or Cialis in the past with mixed results.
+Because BlueChew and Hims both offer chewable versions of prominent PDE5 inhibitors, they also make sense as options for men who’ve tried traditional Viagra or Cialis in the past with mixed results.
 For men who’ve had issues with the effectiveness of either medication in tablet form, chewable formulations may offer improved absorption, though data on oral mucosal absorption of PDE5 inhibitors is limited.
 Of course, many people have trouble swallowing pills, which also makes chewable medication an appealing option.

 Because BlueChew and Hims offer prescription medications for ED, men looking to address their ED without medications won’t find much help from either company.
 And men who’ve tried sildenafil, tadalafil, vardenafil, and avanafil at high doses with no effect may need alternative treatment.